DanPeled/TEG-Engine/Readme.md

 ```

 #### Position-Relation
-Every time you will set the `GlobalPosition` attribute on a entity, it will trigger the function also for all its children, and make them move aswell, according to their initial offset from their parent.
+Every time you will set the `GlobalPosition` attribute on an entity's transform, it will trigger the function also for all its children, and make them move aswell, according to their initial offset from their parent.

 #### Getting Amount Of Children
 It is possible to get the amount of children of an `Entity` instance using the `GetChildCount()` function, like in the following code snippet: